A1vinSmith/OSCP-PWK/Windows/THM/blueprint/README.md

 meterpreter > lsa_dump_sam
 hashes shows here..
 ```
-Just run `hashdump` after the shell connected.
+Just use `hashdump` or `load mimikatz` after the shell connected.
 The hash between `:hash:::`is what you want to crack for.
 Job well done.